Table of Contents

 B. Recognizing Patterns

 One way to develop self-awareness is to recognize patterns in your relationships.
-Take some time to reflect on your past relationships and identify any patterns in your behavior or your partner’s behavior.
+Take some time to reflect on your past relationships and identify any patterns in your partner’s behavior.

 Identifying these patterns can help you understand why you are attracted to certain types of partners and what behaviors you need to change to avoid falling back into a toxic relationship.